 Computer Engineer

-Computer engineers work with a variety of computer systems such as architecture, parallel processing and dependability.
-They work with mobile computing, distributed systems, computer vision and robotics, embedded systems, design and testing.
+Computer engineers work with various computer systems, such as architecture, parallel processing, and dependability.
+They work with mobile computing, distributed systems, computer vision and robotics, embedded systems, design, and testing.
 Computer engineers also work with coding, cryptography, and information protection.